junxit/us-congress-bills-111/metadata.md

 - 2010-09-16 — Placed on the Union Calendar, Calendar No. 348.
 - 2010-09-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-603.
 - 2010-09-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-603.
+- 2010-09-22 — Considered under suspension of the rules. (consideration: CR H6814-6821)
+- 2010-09-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4347.
+- 2010-09-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-22 — Mrs. Christensen moved to suspend the rules and pass the bill, as amended.
+- 2010-09-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6814-6820)
+- 2010-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6814-6820)